EndPointCorp/end-point-blog/2019/12/27/from-dev-to-pm.html.md

 prevent misunderstandings and hopefully anticipate problems before they occur.

 But if you need to have your developers talk directly to the client's rep, you have some thinking to do.
-I cannot give particulars here for obvious reasons, but certain traits do not mix well:
+Certain traits do not mix well:
 If your client is very opinionated about their project, try to work out directions and methods BEFORE allowing comms between devs and client.
-(Use Trello, Slack, etc to assign specific tasks for specific people) Try to track progress of predefined tasks rather than agile development.
+(Use Trello, Slack, etc to assign specific tasks for specific people) Try to track progress of predefined tasks, and limit freelance or creation of undiscussed features.
+Stick to the program, this is not the place for "developer creativity".
+This is where you really get tested, you have to know your developers so that you do not create resentment through restraint, but at the same time picky clients will not accept drawing outside the lines.

 If your client is tech savvy, easy to get along with, and you can convince your devs of that, direct interaction can be extremely productive.
-But don't just assume this will work, be on the the first phone calls or Zoom meetings.. observe the dynamics... try to be a fly on the wall.. don't run the meeting, step in only if necessary.
+But don't just assume this will work, be on the the first phone calls or video conferences ... observe the dynamics... try to be a fly on the wall.. don't run the meeting, step in only if necessary.

 Use your resources.
 If you have 2 front end people, and you have friction between the client and